Photo Co-Op UK – Creativity Through Photography

 “We all have the opportunity to take photos now with our phones, and I do this too.
 Our workshops will be open to anyone, regardless of what you’re taking your photos on!
 I’m not against technology progressing, and after all, the Turner Prize was won by a photo taken on a phone.
 But I don’t want to lose touch with analogue, and I’d love to show people the relationship between that and the history of photography.
 Whatever you learn in your analogue photography will help with your digital pictures.”

 “I started a project 4 years ago, which is still ongoing, called Sea Change, where I photographed and documented Folkestone’s youth culture.
 I love taking photos of the streets, and the people in them.
 So far, I’ve photographed over 300 young people.
 These people are the next generation who are going to make quite an impact on the town – whether they stay here or move away.
-The streets are so photogenic, there’s an edge here, the community is so varied and there’s lots going on.
-Folk are really interesting too.”
+The streets are so photogenic, there’s an edge here, the community is so varied and there are lots going on.”

 Pick up a camera